Selecting the Right Program

 - You only have one kind of certification (say, initial in Childhood Ed).
 If you refer to the Eligibility page, you will see that some programs are open to you, and some are not.

 - You have no teaching certificate.
-SpEd/Literacy 67-hr is your only option.
+SpEd/Literacy 67-hr or the MS in Reading programs are your only options.

 - You want to be an elementary classroom teacher, but (a) you want to have in-depth understanding of how to teach struggling students, and (b) you want a competitive edge in a tight employment market.
 The MS Childhood Education will do the job, but the MS Literacy B-6 is a better choice.